LOLA Presents - We Might Be Struck by Lightning

 After graduation, Matthew moved to Austin, where he currently lives, dances, teaches, and floats around joyfully.
 He’s performed in Austin with Spaces of Fontana, KDH Dance Company, Dance Waterloo, Early Era Collective, and Point A, as well as premiering his own work, which combines a sense of humorous storytelling while exploring the dynamics of physicality, suspension, and weight.

-Natalie George
+Natalie George - Lighting Design

 Natalie George Productions is an Austin, Texas-based company that enjoys making magic with light, producing unwieldy events in unlikely spaces, and exploring conversation through performance.
 Our team is composed of artists, makers, designers, and dreamers.
 We work to build new relationships, realize inspiring ideas, engage audiences, and serve the artistic community as we continue to thrive in the changing cultural climate of Austin, Texas.
 Find out more at www.nataliegeorgeproductions.com